DHANUSH-web/SSdCode/README.md

 - 🌱 I’m actively looking for oppotunities in Android Development.

 #### ⚡ One line that describes me best?
-A hard working and energetic person who loves to code.
+A passionate AOSP Android Developer eagerly learning and adopting to latest technologies in Android

 #### 👯 Other interests
-I am interested in andorid app development using java, kotlin, xml and jetpack compose.
+I'm interested in Android app development using Java, Kotlin, XML and Android Studio.

 #### 💬 Want to know more about me?
-You can find my work on my [Portfolio](https://ssdcode.github.io/My-Portfolio/).
+You can find my work on [Portfolio](https://ssdcode.github.io/My-Portfolio/).

 <br />
 <!--